There are different types and causes of hair loss (alopecia). Hereditary hair loss runs in families and is common and normal.

 Key points about normal hair loss

 - Hereditary hair loss means hair loss that runs in families.
-It's normal and common, most often in men but also in women.
+It is most often found in men but also in women.

-- Hereditary hair loss affects your scalp the most, but it can also happen to other parts of your body.
+- Hereditary hair loss affects your scalp the most, but it can also occur in other parts of your body.

-- See your doctor if you suffer from sudden hair loss and you have an autoimmune condition, have had chemotherapy or your hair loss can’t be explained by hereditary factors.
+- See your doctor if you suffer from sudden hair loss, you have an autoimmune condition, have had chemotherapy or your hair loss can’t be explained by hereditary factors.

 - There is no cure for hereditary hair loss but treatment may help to slow or stop the hair loss.

 - Hereditary hair loss is harmless.
 However, it can be distressing.
 Help and support are available for you.

 What are the causes of hereditary hair loss?

 Hair cycle of growth and rest

 Like your skin and nails, your hair goes through a finely tuned cycle of growth and rest.
 Hair loss can occur at any time in the cycle.